 Research the requirements to become a quality control analyst.
 Learn about the job description and duties, and read the step-by-step process to start a career as a quality control analyst.

-Do I Want to Be a Quality Control Analyst?
+Should I Become a Quality Control Analyst?

 Quality control analysts test materials and finished goods to ensure that they meet production standards.
 After testing these products, they might reject items not meeting standards, report on production quality to government agencies or company executives or recommend adjustments to the production or assembly process.
 The job tasks of these analysts closely correspond with workers labeled 'quality control inspectors' by the U.S. Bureau of Labor Statistics (BLS).